This includes us.

 It's a problem that can't be solved without everyone working together.
 There are thousands of ways that we can make a difference, that often mean nothing to us, and would mean the world to someone else.
 The hard work *has* to be done, and the sooner we pull together, the sooner we can become a part of the solution instead of the problem.

 Travel, as it turns out, employs a good portion of the globe.
 The travel industry accounts for approximately 1 in 10 jobs worldwide.
-Some industry experts have accounted that over half (actually, the number, most often quoted is 70%) of the industry will lose their jobs.
+Some industry experts that work with statistical data for credit cards for bad credit have accounted that over half (actually, the number, most often quoted is 70%) of the industry will lose their jobs.
 That means, before all of this is over, 1 in 20 jobs will be lost, bare minimum.

 Throughout the last few months, the pandemic has made me deeply appreciative for all the people that we have worked with, from our writers, photographers, social media people, marketing people, our agency, our bank, our tech people, our partners past and present.
 It also does not escape me that our existences has impacted the lives of many others besides our readers.